dse/perl-transaction-register/README.md

 	06-20

-You must specify two digits for the month and day, and if you specify the year it must be four digits.  day-then-month-then-year formats are not supported.
+You must specify two digits for the month and day, and if you specify the year it must be four digits.
+Day-then-month-then-year formats are not supported.
 If the year is not specified it is relative to the previously specified transaction date or the starting-date.

 With `account-type = checking`, transaction amounts are normally debits.
 In parentheses they are credits.
+(That might be backwards to some, but at least in my case most of my transactions are debits so I wanted that to be the default.)
 Dollar signs are optional.
 Two-digit cents are required.

 To specify a check, start the description field with
-<code>#<i>number</i></code> or <code>#<i>number</i>:</code> specifying
+<code>#<var>number</var></code> or <code>#<var>number</var>:</code>
-the check number.
+specifying the check number.

-`[preauth]` amounts in the description field are mainly used to confirm your pending balance which will account for the preauth amount, not the final amount.
-For restaurant transactions, preauth amounts don't include tips.
+<code>[preauth <var>amount</var>]</code> amounts in the description
+field are mainly used to confirm your pending balance which will account for the preauth amount, not the final amount while the transaction is pending.
+Typically I use this for sit-down restaurant transactions, where preauth amounts don&rsquo;t include tips.

 There is code in `My::Transaction::Register` that supports things I did not mention here.